UniMath/agda-unimath/src/real-numbers/metric-space-of-real-numbers.lagda.md

       ( is-located-lower-upper-cut-lim-cauchy-approximation-leq-ℝ)
 ```

-#### The limit of a Cauchy sequence is its limit in the metric space of real numbers
+#### The limit satisfies the definition of a limit of a Cauchy approximation

 ```agda
 module _